polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

          name
 ```

-The above **[.interceptor]** node will be replaced by the content of your resolved Hyperlambda file.
+The above **[.interceptor]** node in your interceptor will be replaced by the content of your resolved Hyperlambda file.
 This allows you to create more DRY code, by having commonalities inside a common Hyperlambda file, one common file for each folder, and/or its sub-folders.
+You _can_ have as many **[.interceptor]** nodes as you wish in your interceptors, but for obvious reasons we recommend only having _one_.

 Interceptors such as the above are recursively applied, allowing you to create as many levels of interceptors as you wish.